Anne Jean Marie René Savary

-Anne Jean Marie René Savary, 1st duc de Rovigo (26 April 1774 – 2 June 1833) was a French military officer and diplomat who served in the French Revolutionary Wars, the Napoleonic Wars and the French invasion of Algeria.
+Anne Jean Marie René Savary, 1st duc de Rovigo (/sɑːvɑːˈri/ sa-va-REE, /fr/; 26 April 1774 – 2 June 1833) was a French military officer and diplomat who served in the French Revolutionary Wars, the Napoleonic Wars and the French invasion of Algeria.
 He was Minister of Police between 1810 and 1814.

 Early life and career

 Savary was born in Marcq, Ardennes.
 He was educated at the college of St Louis in Metz and joined the royal army in 1790.
 His first military campaign was in 1792, under General Custine, against the retreating forces led by the Duke of Brunswick.
 He subsequently served under Pichegru and Moreau and distinguished himself during Moreau's strategic retreat from Swabia.
 In 1797, he was appointed chef d'escadron and participated in the Egyptian campaign under General Louis Desaix.
 He published an account of this campaign in his memoirs.

 Savary fought in the Battle of Marengo on 14 June 1800, where he served alongside Desaix.
 Following Desaix's death in battle, Savary caught the attention of the First Consul Napoleon Bonaparte, and he was appointed commander of the Elite Gendarmes of the Consular Guard.
 Savary played a role in uncovering the details of the Georges Cadoudal–Pichegru conspiracy in 1804.
 He ventured to the cliffs of Biville in Normandy, a landing spot for the conspirators, and attempted to lure the Comte d'Artois (later known as Charles X) to land by mimicking signals used by the royalist plotters.
 However, his efforts were unsuccessful.

 During his tenure as commanding officer at Vincennes, Savary became embroiled in controversy due to the summary execution of the Duc d'Enghien.
 Hulin, the presiding officer at the court-martial, later accused Savary of obstructing his attempts to appeal for mercy to Bonaparte.
 According to Hulin, Savary intervened when Hulin was drafting the appeal.
 Although Savary denied these allegations, his denial has not been widely accepted by historians.